atetz/atetz.github.io/_src/posts/sandbox-fluxygen.md

 I gave the flow a clear and descriptive name that matches the process: *new tms shipment to broker order*.
 For this process I don't have a real business requirement for the time schedule so I decided to go with 5 minutes.
 The scheduler will trigger the flow as soon as it is installed.

-[shipment-to-broker-1-overview.png ,]
+{% gallery "shipmentToBrokerOverview" %}
+{% galleryImg "/assets/images/fluxygen-sandbox/shipment-to-broker-1-overview.png", "Shipment to broker overview.", 800 %}
+{% endgallery %}

 Over the development of an integration I will have created and tested many iterations in a short period of time.
 Preferably I install and test after adding each component and keep the feedback loop as short as possible.
 Fluxygen has built-in versioning and requires me to create a new version after any change.
 This makes it very easy to switch between versions and revert back if necessary.
 This is very useful for experimenting with expressions.

 The first priority after the flow triggers is setting the correct credentials for the request.
 Since the authentication flow already stores the token, I only need to get the right tenant variable and set the value on a header named Authorization.

-With the authentication in place, I perform a HTTP GET request to  `#{base_url}/api/v1/tms/shipments/new?limit=10`.
+With the authentication in place, I perform a HTTP GET request to  `{base_url}/api/v1/tms/shipments/new?limit=10`.
 I've added the `limit=10` query parameter to have a nice small sample to work with.

 Ideally the API returns a list of shipments, but there are cases where there aren't any new shipments to process.
 To stop the flow when there are no new shipments, I added a filter that checks if the response body isn't null: `${bodyAs(String)} != 'null'`

 Now I can trust that only a list of shipments is passing through the filter, I split the message to process each shipment separately.
 In this context a split works like a *for each*.
 I configured the split component with JsonPath `$[*]` and set the *Aggregation* to *JSON*.

-[shipment-to-broker-2-aggregated-split]
+{% gallery "aggregatedSplit" %}
+{% galleryImg "/assets/images/fluxygen-sandbox/shipment-to-broker-2-aggregated-split.png", "Aggregated split.", 300 %}
+{% endgallery %}

 From that point on all of the components attached to the bottom part of the split component are executed as a sub-process *for each shipment*.
 The *Aggregation* setting enables me to collect the result of each sub-process.
 After all shipments have been processed, the aggregated result is sent back to the main process as output of the split component.
 I can later use this in the main process to check if there were any errors.